big img

 Expand F.A.Q.

-LASER eye surgery consists of using a laser to remove tissue from the cornea.
-With that being said, LASER eye surgery is not recommended after Crosslinking.
+LASIK eye surgery consists of using a laser to remove tissue from the cornea.
+With that being said, LASIK eye surgery is not recommended after cross-linking.